 Meeting Information — Please be aware that meeting information is as current as the communication the World Service Office (WSO) receives from the groups.
 Though each meeting shows a contact name and phone number, it isn’t necessary to call a meeting’s contact person to attend a meeting.
 However, the contact person can confirm the meeting place and time, give you directions to the meeting, and answer questions about the program.

 Group Secretary Information — Registering a meeting ensures it will be listed in the WSO’s directory.
 The group secretary connects the meeting to the WSO, making sure that the WSO has current meeting and contact information.
-He or she is also responsible for distributing information from the WSO, region and intergroup—such as newsletters, surveys and other mail—to group members.
+He or she is also responsible for distributing information from the WSO and service body—such as newsletters, surveys and other mail—to group members.
 When changes to the meeting details occur, submit them to the WSO using the registration/change forms on the Web site or download the PDF version of the form and mail to the WSO.
 It is vital that groups keep their meeting information up to date.

 Alternative Methods to Finding an OA Meeting Near You — If you aren’t able to find a meeting in your city, please click on the Find a Meeting page and select the online or telephone tab.
 To locate a service body in your state or country, select the service body tab.
 Service bodies are central OA offices located in most urban areas.
 These offices are usually staffed by volunteer OA members who will be happy to answer your questions and assist you in finding a meeting in your area.

 In the United States and Canada, you may also find a meeting by looking for Overeaters Anonymous in the local business white pages of the telephone book.